- Results are reported for both 6-TGN and me-MP when the 6-TGN analysis is ordered

 - 6-TGN requisition forms for existing arrangements and projects may be downloaded here

 - More info on the relevant drugs: References are quoted on the Norwegian part of this website.
-For extensive info in English, a large number of online sources are available.
-UpToDate is one that we favor.
+For extensive info in English, a large number of online sources are available, like UpToDate etc etc.

 6-TGN & me-MP